lamb-j/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 If you are running Ubuntu e.g., you will need to install `texlive-bibtex-extra` (for the `apacite` LaTeX package) and `texlive-fonts-extra` (for the `bbm` LaTeX package).

 #### MacOS
 If you use Macports, we recommend `port install texlive-latex-full`, which is every package.
-It may work if you just pick `texlive-latex-recommended` and `texlive-bibtex-extra`.
+It may work if you just do `port install texlive-latex-recommended texlive-bibtex-extra texlive-fonts-extra`.
 If you use Homebrew or no command line package manager, try [MacTex](https://www.tug.org/mactex/mactex-download.html).

 #### Windows
 On windows: [MikTex](https://miktex.org) is the most stable LaTeX build system we've found.